Why You Should Be Drinking Chocolate Milk After a Workout

 ✓ Maintaining Lean Muscle Mass

-Maintaining lean muscle mass is useful not only for overall health and athletic durability, but to promote weight loss.
-If you are looking to shed your body of unwanted fat and develop your muscle, protein post-workout is a key component.
+Maintaining lean muscle mass is useful not only for overall health and athletic durability but to promote weight loss.
+If you want to shed your body of unwanted fat and develop your muscle, protein post-workout is a key component.

 ✓ The Window